dgraph-io/workshop/3-flock-querying/README.md

 ![query-structure](./assets/query-structure-2.JPG)

 The query request to "**Select all nodes which has hashtags in it**".
-In the result we request only for the `hashtags`, hence the other properties of the node will not be returned in the result.
+In the result we request only for the `hashtags`, hence the other predicates of the node will not be returned.
 This is similar **select a, b,c** in SQL.

-In the animation below you could see that only the nodes with non-empty values for `hashtags` predicate/property is selected.
+In the animation below, you could see that only the nodes with non-empty values for `hashtags` predicate/property are selected.

 ![Query in action](http://play.minio.io/my-test/query-gif-1.gif?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=Q3AM3UQ867SPQQA43P2F%2F20190722%2Fus-east-1%2Fs3%2Faws4_request&X-Amz-Date=20190722T042355Z&X-Amz-Expires=604800&X-Amz-SignedHeaders=host&X-Amz-Signature=3bb18c3f523dc94b1ec767ed6c47b85aa3264b09d40ac12b276cc832b96cf613)

 Let's execute the query in Ratel.
 From the result, click on any of the nodes and copy a `hashtag`.
 We'll be using this `hashtag` to run the next query.
-In the image below you could see that we have chosen the `hastag` "BOOM".
+In the image below, you could see that we have chosen the `hastag` "BOOM".

 ![Query-1](./assets/query-1.png)

-It's important to notice that the above query is different from "**Give me all the nodes/tweets with specific hashtag #xyz**".
+It's essential to notice that the above query is different from "**Give me all the nodes/tweets with specific hashtag #xyz**".

 ---

 ## Query 2:
-Find tweets with a specific hashtag.
+**Find tweets with a specific hashtag**

 Let's query for nodes/tweets with hashtag "BOOM".
-You should the hashtag which has been copied from the last query.
+You should use the hashtag which has been copied from the last query.

-The structure of the query is same as the last one.
-But, instead of `has` function, we'll be using the `eq` function.
+The structure of the query is the same as the last one.
+However, instead of `has` function, we'll be using the `eq` function.

 ```sh